mrchief/conventional-commits-pattern-filter/README.md

 Array of parsed commits returned by [conventional-commits-parser](https://www.npmjs.com/package/conventional-commits-parser)

-The `commit` object has the follwing structure:
+The `commit` object has the following structure:

 ```
 { type: 'feat',